-While risk management is at the core of any property and casualty (P&C) insurance company, the rapid pace of change the industry has felt in the past few years has shaken up the efficacy of some of the practices commonly deployed in managing that risk.
-As the insurance industry evolves, it’s becoming more crucial for underwriting organizations to proactively manage risk through innovations in technology that are powered by and that complement business changes.
-Organizations must not only innovate in their management of traditional risks, but also consider the impact of macroeconomic factors on their business and stay ahead of new, emerging risks.
+While risk management is at the core of any property and casualty (P&C) insurance company, the rapid pace of change the industry has felt in the past few years has shaken up the efficacy of some of the practices commonly deployed in risk and safety management.
+As the insurance industry evolves, it’s becoming more crucial for underwriting organizations to proactively create an effective risk management strategy through innovations in technology that are powered by and complement business changes.
+Organizations must not only innovate in their management of traditional risks, but also consider the impact of macroeconomic factors on their business and stay ahead of new, emerging risks

 ESG & Other Emerging Risks

-One area that is becoming increasingly important for underwriters to consider is Environmental, Social, and Governance (ESG) risks.
-Climate change, for example, has the potential to affect virtually every industry, and insurers will need to understand the potential impacts on their portfolio in order to make informed decisions.
-This includes understanding the risks of certain industries, such as the insurance risks of coastal real estate and the risk of supply chain disruption.
+One area that is becoming increasingly important for risk managers to consider is Environmental, Social, and Governance (ESG) risks.
+Climate change or natural disasters, for example, have the potential to affect virtually every industry, and risk analysts will need to understand the potential impacts on their portfolios in order to make informed decisions.
+This includes understanding the risk exposures of certain industries, such as the insurance risks of coastal real estate and the risk of supply chain disruption.

 Another emerging risk for underwriters to consider is cryptocurrency.
-As its use becomes more common, insurers will need to understand and manage the risks associated with this new asset class.
+As its use becomes more common, insurers will need to understand and manage the risks associated with this new asset class for their own business.
 This includes evaluating the risks of cryptocurrencies as an investment and pricing policies that provide coverage for theft or loss.

 Systemic Risks

-As underwriting organizations navigate the evolving landscape of these specific risks and risk factors, it’s also crucial to consider the potential impact of systemic risks on their business.
+As underwriting organizations navigate the evolving landscape of these specific risks and risk factors, it’s also crucial to include the potential impact of systemic risks on their insurance risk management strategy.
 This includes factors such as supply chain disruptions, geopolitical instability, and energy scarcity.
 These risks can have a major impact on an underwriting business and should be factored into risk management strategies.
 For example, disruptions in global supply chains and inflationary pressures can drive up the costs of claims, making it more difficult for insurers to manage their risk.

-Another systemic issue that underwriters will need to consider is the increasing frequency and severity of catastrophic losses.
-With climate change expected to lead to more extreme weather events, insurers will need to reassess their exposure and develop new underwriting strategies, as historical CAT models may not quite cut the mustard at predicting future losses.
+Another systemic issue that underwriters will need to consider in risk management is the increasing frequency and severity of catastrophic losses.
+With climate change expected to lead to more extreme weather events, loss control specialists will need to reassess their exposure and develop new risk management strategies, as historical CAT models may not quite cut the mustard at predicting future losses.

 To make these “external” factors worse, inside the insurance industry, there is a shrinking talent pool of underwriting professionals and a growing demand for expertise in this field.
 These stand to significantly impact an underwriting business.
-To address these challenges, insurance companies will need to invest in talent – recruiting, training, supporting, and retaining – all of which likely require investment in not only people but technology.
+To address these challenges, an insurance company will need to invest in talent – insurance careers recruiting, training, supporting, and retaining – all of which likely require investment in not only people but technology.

 Dynamic Risk Management